npm package discovery and stats viewer.

 Readme

-MODAQ (MODerator Assistant for Quizbowl) is an application for assisting moderators with reading and scorekeeping quiz bowl matches.
-It helps track all the events that occur during the match, such as buzzes, substituions, protests, and more.
-It also tracks buzz point data, and can export it to TJ/UCSDSheets or a JSON file.
+MODAQ (MODerator Assistant for Quizbowl) is an application for assisting moderators with reading and scorekeeping quizbowl matches.
+It helps track all the events that occur during the match, such as buzzes, substitutions, protests, and more.
+It also tracks buzz point data and can export it to a QBJ file, a JSON file, and/or TJ/UCSD Sheets.

 See the wiki to learn how to use the reader.